 2005 - Phillips Exeter Academy

 The New Hampshire Supreme Court launched its "On the Road" program for high school students in May 2002 at St. Anselm College in Manchester.
-Since then, sessions have been held at Dartmouth College, Dover High School, Plymouth State University and Keene State College, Nashua High School North, Phillips Exeter Academy, Berlin Junior High School, Bow High School, Souhegan High School, Manchester Memorial High School, Sanborn Regional High School, Moultonborough Academy, Monadnock Regional High School, Concord High School, Salem High School and Bedford High School and Bishop Guertin High School in 2016.
+Since then, sessions have been held at Dartmouth College, Dover High School, Plymouth State University and Keene State College, Nashua High School North, Phillips Exeter Academy, Berlin Junior High School, Bow High School, Souhegan High School, Manchester Memorial High School, Sanborn Regional High School, Moultonborough Academy, Monadnock Regional High School, Concord High School, Salem High School, Bedford High School and Bishop Guertin High School in 2016.

 "On the Road" is a unique event, providing students, and community members, the opportunity to see the state’s highest court up close and learn about its work through a dialogue with the lawyers and the justices.
 “On the Road” is the only occasion when the Court convenes outside the Supreme Court building in Concord.